syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/axis.md

 * **Rotate45** - When the axis labels intersect, they are rotated to 45 degrees.
 * **MultipleRows** - It specifies to show all the axis labels as multiple rows when they intersect.

-The below example demonstrates to trim the axis labels by using the `labelIntersectAction` property.
+The below example demonstrates to trim the axis labels by using the `LabelIntersectAction` property.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}